 Amazon Puts Restaurant Industry on Notice

-Bloomberg View, June 16, 2017Amazon's purchase of Whole Foods is likely to lower prices.
-That would exacerbate a trend that already has the industry nervous: the growing gap between the cost of eating at home and going out.
+But the short-term losers may be restaurants.
+Lower Whole Foods prices would exacerbate a trend that already has the industry nervous: the growing gap between the cost of eating at home and going out.

 The price of meals away from home rose 2.6 percent last year, while grocery prices fell 1.3 percent, reports the Bureau of Labor Statistics.
 The gap was especially wide for meat, poultry, and fish prices (down 3.5 percent, led by beef and veal, which were down 6.3 percent) and eggs (down a whopping 21.1 percent -- so much for breakfast out).
 Cheaper main dishes make it more likely that consumers will stay home.

 “Consumers aren’t going to eat out less because peanut butter is cheaper, or because bananas aren’t as expensive.
 But they would choose to eat at home because they bought a package of steaks for a lower price,” observes Jonathan Maze, the senior financial editor of Nation’s Restaurant News.